DLR-SC/style-vectors-for-steering-llms/README.md

 # Style Vectors for Steering Generative Large Language Models

 This is the code for the paper *Style Vectors for Steering Generative Large Language Models* accepted at Findings of the EACL 2024.

-Authors: Kai Konen, Sophie Jentzsch, Diaoulé Diallo, Peer Schütt, Oliver Bensch, Roxanne El Baff, Dominik Opitz, Tobias Hecking
+Authors: Kai Konen, Sophie Jentzsch, Diaoulé Diallo, Peer Schütt, Oliver Bensch, Roxanne El Baff, Dominik Opitz, and Tobias Hecking

+Link to the arxiv paper: https://arxiv.org/pdf/2402.01618.pdf
 The code will be published soon.

       @InProceedings{konen-etal-2024-style,